darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 : These are multipliers that affect the individual red/green/blue controls below, allowing you to globally increase or decrease their effect.

 red/green/blue purity boost
 : Restores color purity *after* the tone curve is applied.
 Higher values make the image look more colorful and chroma-laden, but can introduce artifacts if pushed too far.
+When combined with _attenuation_ (see above), the net effect is a selective desaturation of highlights (since the purity boost does not fully recover purity in highlights, due to them being are strongly desaturated by the tone mapping process).

 red/green/blue reverse rotation
 : Reverses the initial primary rotation after the tone curve.
 This offers a final creative control over the rendered hues.